Edmund Muskie: U.S. Navy Reserve, 1942–1945

 In June 1940, President Roosevelt created the V-12 Navy College Training Program to prepare men under the age of 28 for the eventual outbreak of World War II.
 Muskie formally registered for the draft in October 1940 and was formally called to deck officer training on March 26, 1942.
 At 28, he was assigned to work as a diesel engineer in the Naval Reserve Midshipmen's School.
-On September 11, 1942, he was called to Annapolis, Maryland to attend the United States Naval Academy.
+On September 11, 1942, Muskie was called to Annapolis, Maryland, to attend the United States Naval Academy.
 He left his law practice running so "his name would continue to circulate in Waterville" while he was gone.
 He trained as an apprentice seaman for six weeks before being assigned the rank of midshipman.

-In January 1943, he attended diesel engineering school for sixteen weeks before being assigned to First Naval District, Boston in May.
+In January 1943, Muskie attended diesel engineering school for sixteen weeks before being assigned to First Naval District, Boston in May.
 Muskie worked on the USS YP-422 for a month.
-In June he was assigned to the USS De Grasse (ID-1217) at Fort Schuyler in New York where he worked as an indoctrinator.
-In November 1943 he was promoted to Deck Officer.
-He trained for two weeks in Miami, Florida at the Submarine Chaser Training Center.
-After that he was relocated to Columbus, Ohio to study reconnaissance in February 1944.
+In June, he was assigned to the USS De Grasse (ID-1217) at Fort Schuyler in New York, where he worked as an indoctrinator.
+In November 1943, Muskie was promoted to Deck Officer.
+He trained for two weeks in Miami, Florida, at the Submarine Chaser Training Center.
+After that, Muskie was relocated to Columbus, Ohio, to study reconnaissance in February 1944.
 In March, he was promoted to Lieutenant (junior grade).
 Muskie was stationed at California's Mare Island in April temporarily before formally engaging in active duty warfare.

-He began his active duty tour aboard the destroyer escort USS Brackett (DE-41).
+Muskie began his active duty tour aboard the destroyer escort USS Brackett (DE-41).
 His vessel was in charge of protecting U.S. convoys traveling from the Marshal and Gilbert Islands from Japanese submarines.
 The Brackett escorted ships to and from the islands for the majority of summer 1944.
-In January 1945, the ship engaged and eventually sunk a Japanese cargo ship headed for Taroa Island.
+In January 1945, the ship engaged and eventually sank a Japanese cargo ship headed for Taroa Island.
 After a few more months of escorting ships to and from the two islands, the ship was decommissioned.
 He was discharged from the Navy on December 18, 1945.